b1805/star_customizer/README.md

 Custom Star Room Illumination is an interactive web-based application that simulates light rays bouncing off walls in a customizable room.
 You can adjust the number of light rays, the number of triangles forming the room, colors, and animation speed.
 Additionally, you can record the simulation and download the video.

+## Theory

+Any star room made for an even number of triangles >=6 (6,8,10,12....), when a ray of light is shot from its midpoint in all directions, would never return back to the midpoint but illuminate the rest of the room completely.
+It is as if you're standing in the middle of the room with a lamp, an observer can see everything in the room except for you!

 ## Features

 - **Interactive Controls:** Modify the number of triangles, light rays, speed, and colors.